ni/labview-for-containers/docs/windows-prebuilt.md

 ## Accessing the image

-The prebuilt images are hosted on [NI’s official DockerHub](https://hub.docker.com/r/nationalinstruments/labview) account and is configured to allow anonymous pulls (no login required).
+The prebuilt images are hosted on [NI’s official Docker Hub](https://hub.docker.com/r/nationalinstruments/labview) account and are configured to allow anonymous pulls (no login required).

-**NOTE:** For pulling in Windows Docker Image, please make sure you have a Windows host with Docker installed and is configured for Windows Containers.
+**NOTE:** To pull a Windows Docker image, make sure you have a Windows host with Docker installed and configured for Windows containers.
-To understand how to switch to windows containers on Docker follow [this](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce#windows-10-and-windows-11-2) guide.
+To understand how to switch to Windows containers in Docker, follow [this guide](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce#windows-10-and-windows-11-2).

 Use the command:
 ```shell